DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

-The circular control or vertical slider (chosen by the throttle select slider) can be moved by clicking and holding down the mouse button and dragging, clicking at a spot where you want the throttle to move, or clicking the + and - buttons.
+The circular control or vertical slider (chosen by the throttle select slider) can be moved by clicking and holding down the mouse button and dragging, clicking at a spot where you want the throttle to move, or clicking the :guilabel:`+` and :guilabel:`-` buttons.

 .. raw:: html